 A perfect summer salad that's quick, easy and budget-friendly.
 The creamy oil-free pesto adds a delicious tang and brings all the ingredients together for a satisfying dinner.

-Why This Orzo Salad with Oil-Free Pesto Recipe is Fabulous
+🥗 Why This Recipe is Fabulous

 - The oil-free pesto is made with the liquid from canned chickpeas (aquafaba), which mimics the creamy texture of oil when blended.